Grand Canyon with Kids: Top 6 Things to Do and See on Your Trip

 The Grand Canyon, located in Arizona, is one of the most famous attractions in the U.S. The canyon spans 227 miles in length, 6,093 feet in depth, and 18 miles across at its widest point.
-Carved by the Colorado River, it is an awesome natural feature that offers the perfect family vacation.
+Carved by the Colorado River, it is an awesome natural feature that offers the perfect family vacation destination.

 Planning a trip to the Grand Canyon is only challenging because of how much there is to do and see from amazing vistas, to family-friendly camping, to cultural and historical activities.
 Here are the best things to do when visiting the Grand Canyon with kids.